 The format of the Workday.Intl function is:

-An optional argument, which specifies which weekdays should be counted as weekends.
-This can be either a number or a string.
-These are explained below:
+An optional argument, which specifies which weekdays should be counted as the weekend.
+This can be either a number or a string, as explained below:

 Note that the start_date and [holidays] arguments should be input as either:

-- If you attempt to input these date arguments as text, Excel may misinterpret them, due to different date systems, or date interpretation settings.
+If you attempt to input Excel date arguments as text, Excel may misinterpret them, depending on the date system, or date interpretation settings, on your computer.

-Further examples of the Excel Workday.Intl function can be found on the Microsoft Office website.
+Further examples of the Excel Workday.Intl function are provided on the Microsoft Office website.

 Occurs if either: